 “Life is for the birds” at Ocean’s Reach!

-During nesting season, our brand new osprey-cam is up and active, giving you a bird’s eye view of our favorite feathered friends as they make their home here on Sanibel Island.
+Among our guests’ favorite features here at Ocean’s Reach is our osprey-cam, providing a bird’s eye view of our favorite feathered friends as they return annually to make their home on Sanibel Island.

 - Occurring on every continent except Antarctica, the osprey is the one of the most widespread birds of prey.
 Their habitats include shallow water estuaries, lakes, and rivers.